GoloByte/BookService/README.md

 # BookService

-Prototyping and example use Features of Java Spring, related frameworks and docker deployment
+Developing Prototypes and Demonstrating Usage of Features in Java Spring, Associated Frameworks, and Docker Deployment

 - rest controller : class Controller
   - validation of dto in controller level